ParadiseHell/convex/README.md

 )
 ```

-And when define a service method following :
+And when define a service method they need to wrap business data with
+**BaseReponse** following :

 ```kotlin
 interface XXXService {